DJMogens/AAU-CCT-ML-MiniProject/CarRacing-DQN/README.md

+This project failed due to the contenuis nature of the game, which isn't suitable for DQN.
+The agent was unable to learn the game and failed to make any progress.
+The project was abandoned in favor of other projects.

 # CarRacing DQN Agent

 This project implements a Deep Q-Network (DQN) agent to play the [CarRacing-v3](https://www.gymlibrary.dev/environments/box2d/car_racing/) environment from OpenAI Gymnasium.
 The agent learns to navigate the car using reinforcement learning techniques.